Clinton T. Magill

 In addition to his accomplished practice, Clinton has authored and co-authored articles that have been published in SC Lawyer, The DefenseLine, and Charleston Law Review.
-He earned his Juris Doctor (J.D.) from his hometown institution, Charleston School of Law, where he was awarded a Merit Scholarship and graduated summa cum laude as a member of the Presidential Honors Program.
-While in law school, Clinton served as the Symposium Editor of Charleston Law Review, Vice President of the Healthcare Law Society, and Teaching Fellow for the Legal Research, Analysis, and Writing Department.
+He earned his Juris Doctor (J.D.) from his hometown institution, Charleston School of Law, where he graduated summa cum laude as a member of the Presidential Honors Program.
+While in law school, Clinton served as the Symposium Editor of Charleston Law Review, the Vice President of the Healthcare Law Society, and a Teaching Fellow for the Legal Research, Analysis, and Writing Department.
 He also spent a semester externing for The Honorable David C. Norton, U.S. District Judge for the District of South Carolina, and volunteered as a Pro Bono Legal Intern for the ACLU of South Carolina.
 Clinton received CALI Awards (highest class grade) in several classes, including: Legal Research, Analysis, and Writing I; Civil Procedure; Legal Research, Analysis, and Writing II; International Business Transactions; and War Crimes & Courts – Martial.

 Patrick Norris and Clinton Magill Secure Voluntary Majority Dismissal with Prejudice of Cross-Claims Asserted Against Framing Subcontractor Client